 To learn how to fix corrupted video files and other files using AnyRecover, follow the steps below:

-Step 2: From the list of file locations, select one of them in which your corrupted files located.
+Step 1: Start AnyRecover on your PC, from the list of file locations, select one of them in which your corrupted files located.

 Note: Avoid storing the recovered files in the same location where they were missing.